Our players range from 17 years old upwards and are of mixed ability.

 Many of the children at our club have come along as part of their Duke of Edinburgh (DofE) award.
 We record their progress, assess them and sign off their logbook.

 Coaching at Aspire is on Fridays from 8-10pm for experienced players.
 For other players please contact our head coach.

 At Knebworth Badminton Club we have been running wheelchair badminton since 2007 and have had players play both nationally and internationally.

 There are two categories of wheelchair badminton for playing in tournaments, dependent on various factors.
 However, all players will play in the same type of wheelchair and can be borrowed from the Club.
+An introductory video from the BWF (Badminton World Federation) provides an good insight to para-badminton.
 The rules for wheelchair badminton are part of the para-badminton rules.

 The tournaments are held around the country at a national level, as well as a few at county level, based around the existing wheelchair badminton clubs.

 We run inclusive sessions, which means that all our players play together.

 Players with lower limb impairments play standing in one of two categories: below the knee amputation and above the knee amputation.
 Players with upper limb impairment play in just one category.
 An introductory video from the BWF (Badminton World Federation) provides an good insight to para-badminton.
 The rules for those with limb impairments are part of the para-badminton rules.

 We welcome anyone with restricted growth.
 Dwarfs are treated as all our other players and play in an age appropriate session.